The globalist push for central bank digital currency is ramping up.

 Paper cash at least has the virtue of being worth its face value.
 A digital dollar could lose both real value and nominal (face) value.

-Keith Weiner, founder of the Gold Standard Institute, predicted in his recent article "The Fedcoin Is Coming" that “Fedcoin would be programmed to erode at a rate to match the Fed’s negative interest rates…They will have you totally trapped.”
+Keith Weiner, the founder of the Gold Standard Institute, predicted in his recent article "The Fedcoin Is Coming" that “Fedcoin would be programmed to erode at a rate to match the Fed’s negative interest rates…They will have you totally trapped.”

 He continued, “Even cash will become entirely electronic, and subject to slow confiscation.